istio/istio.io/content/help/ops/security/debugging-authorization/index.md

 filter with rules that allows anyone to access it via GET method.
 The `shadow_rules` is not used and could be ignored safely.

-## Make sure the request is enforced correctly
+## Make sure policies are enforced correctly

-The authorization is enforced right in the proxy, it's a good idea to check the runtime log to see what's happening during the enforcement.
+Authorization is enforced on proxies, You can check the runtime log to see what's happening during the enforcement.

 > Note: The command used in this section assumes you have deployed [bookinfo application](/docs/examples/bookinfo/).
 You could replace `"-l app=productpage"` with your actual pod name to get its config dump.